Amourspirit/grunt-build-include/doc/docs/matchOpt/parameters.md

 Type: `String`
 Regular expression used to match the options.
-Allows for options to be on the next line.

-This pattern contains match 2 ($2).
-Match 2 is optional.
+This patterns position is required to match the value of [[indexParam]] that has been set for current instance.